 Non-Parliamentary Publications.
 These are issued by the various government departments and cover a wide range of subjects.
 Most of these publications are filed in the main book sequence and the library catalogue should be checked under the relevant personal author or government department.
 However, a number of older non-parliamentary publications are kept in the O.P.U. and, if a publication does not appear in the library catalogue, please ask staff for help.

-A collection of statistical material, issued by British and foreign governments, inter-governmental bodies and commercial publishers, is shelved in a separate statistical sequence within the Law Library.
+A collection of statistical material, issued by British and foreign governments, inter-governmental bodies and commercial publishers.
 The various series are listed in the library catalogue.
 Each publication is classified according to its geographical coverage and subject.
 Thus, the British census is found at STAT 41 (Great Britain) /H (Demography) and Canadian export figures at 71 (Canada) /B (International Trade).

 It should be noted that the few British statistical series e.g. Criminal statistics, published as Command Papers are kept in the Command Papers sequence.